Hanes-smart/TARGET_E-COMMERCE_SQL_PROJECT/README.md

 ## 2. In-depth Exploration:

 **1. Is there a growing trend in the no. of orders placed over the past years?**
-**2. Can we see some kind of monthly seasonality in terms of the no. of orders being placed?**
-**3. During what time of the day, do the Brazilian customers mostly place their orders?
+**2. During what time of the day, do the Brazilian customers mostly place their orders?
 (Dawn, Morning, Afternoon or Night)**
 - 0-6 hrs : Dawn
 - 7-12 hrs : Mornings
 - 13-18 hrs : Afternoon